influxdata/telegraf/plugins/inputs/iptables/README.md

   # binary = "ip6tables"
   # defines the table to monitor:
   table = "filter"
-  # Define this to alter the measurement name.
-Default is "iptables".
-  # measurement = ""
   # defines the chains to monitor:
   chains = [ "INPUT" ]
 ```